jessiepelosi/GOGetter/README.md

 <b>Examples</b>

-To loop through the example files, first `cd` into the directory and run a for-loop:
+To loop through the example files, first `cd` into the directory and run a for-loop and unzip the default GO Slim database file.
 ```
+cd GOGetter/TAIR_2021/
+unzip ATH_GO_GOSLIM_2021.txt.zip
-cd GOGetter/
+cd ..
 for file in examples/*.cds; do bash GOgetter -i "$file";done
 ```
 This will generate four count `*.tsv` files for each input file, the `*.blast` and `*.blast.besthit.tsv`.
 The outputs for these files can be found in `examples/outfiles/`.